-- B. In multiple parties disputes (private or public sector) substantially more preparation generally required - 1.
+- E. In multi-party non-litigated disputes (private or public sector) substantially more preparation generally required - 1.
 Still need pre-mediation memoranda - a.
-Obtain long before first formal mediation session - 2.
-Often need to do extensive background research and preparation - 3.
-Before the first session, need to begin to ascertain real, as opposed to nominal, alignments of parties and more about the positions, interests and needs (problems, issues, goals, strengths and weaknesses) of the various parties than is generally contained in the pre-mediation memoranda - a. face to face interviews? - b. questionnaires? - 4.
-Need to determine who needs to be at the table - a.
+Obtain farther in advance of first formal mediation session - 2.
+Often need to do extensive background research into the history of the organizations and the conflict - 3.
+Before the first session, need to begin to ascertain real, as opposed to nominal, alignments of parties and more about their positions, interests and needs (problems, issues, goals, strengths, weaknesses, personalities, prior relationships) than is generally contained in the pre-mediation memoranda - a. face to face interviews? - b. questionnaires? - 4.
+Determining who needs to be at the table is often more complicated and more important - a.
 Who decides parties? their attorneys? sponsoring organization? mediator? some facilitated collaborative decision? - (i) If all parties who are affected by decision have opportunity to be heard, much greater chance of buyin by all interested parties and a satisfying and enduring resolution - (ii) appearance of fair and open process - b.
 Who are the "stakeholders", i.e. parties with a real interest in the outcome, and are they included? - c.
-Who are the decision makers, and are they included? - (i) With multiple parties in private sector, every party will usually be a party to the settlement, and needs a decision maker present - (ii) With multiple parties in the public sector, some stakeholders, i.e. citizens and citizen advocacy groups, need to be heard but often are not parties to the actual settlement and do not need real decision makers present
+Who are the decision makers, and are they included? - (i) With multiple parties in private sector, every party will usually be a party to the resolution, and needs a decision maker present - (ii) With multiple parties in the public sector, some stakeholders, i.e. citizens and citizen advocacy groups, need to be heard but often are not parties to the actual resolution and do not need real decision makers with authority to bind present